Gerald-Kumah/Gerald-Kumah/README.md

 ### Okuafo Pa #HackLab2022 Foundation Hackathon.
 ### I am Gerald Kumah a Cloud Engineer and Mobile Apps Developer at Okuafo Pa
-### Our Mission as a Team is to Digitize Agriculture using Big Data, Artificial Intelligence and EdgeComputing
+### Our Mission at Okuafo Pa as a Team is to Digitize Agriculture using Big Data, Artificial Intelligence and EdgeComputing

-#DigitizingAgriculture with #BigData #ArtificialIntelligence and #EdgeComputing  👋
+##DigitizingAgriculture with #BigData #ArtificialIntelligence and #EdgeComputing

 <!--
 **Gerald-Kumah/Gerald-Kumah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.